PSPDFKit/PDFXKit/README.md

 * Copy `PSPDFKit.framework` from the release DMG into `PDFXKit/Frameworks`
 * Open `PDFXKit.xcodeproj` in Xcode >= 9
 * Build & run `PDFXKitExample` (iOS)

+Technical notes:

+* All PDFXKit source files live in the `Sources` directory, no nesting.

+* Each class has a `+Swift.h` header for Swift-only stuff which isn't exposed to Objective-C. Example: `PDFXDocument+Swift.h`.

+* Each class has a `+PSPDFKit.h` header for public PSPDFKit stuff, i.e. any interfaces that expose access to PSPDFKit when using PDFXKit.
+Example:
+  `PDFXDocument+PSPDFKit.h`.

+* Some of the classes have a `+Private.h` header for internal stuff, i.e. needed by PDFXKit classes internally but shouldn't be exposed publicly.
+  Example: `PDFXPage+Private.h`, exposes properties only allowed to be accessible by `PDFXDocument`.

+## Knwon Issues

+**Linker warning when building without Carthage**.
+In order to support Carthage out-of-the-box with per-customer PSPDFKit URL, we've added the _parent_ Carthage build folder to the "Framework Search Paths".
+When building without Carthage, this produces the following warning:

+ld: warning: directory not found for option '-F/Users/konstantinbe/Projects/PSPDFKit/PDFXKit/../../../Carthage/Build/iOS'

 ## License